yiyangzhang-hz/yiyangzhang-hz.github.io/_pages/about.md

 # 🔥 News
+- *Sept, 2026*: &nbsp; &nbsp;🎉🎉 I started my Ph.D. at Singapore University of Technology and Design (SUTD)!
+- *June, 2026*: &nbsp; 🎓🎓 I graduated from the University of Science and Technology of China (USTC)!
-- *May 16, 2025*: &nbsp;🎉🎉 Our paper, "PPT: A Minor Language News Recommendation Model via Cross-Lingual Preference Pattern Transfer", was accepted by ACL 2025 (Main Conference)!
+- *May, 2025*: &nbsp;🎉🎉 Our paper, "PPT: A Minor Language News Recommendation Model via Cross-Lingual Preference Pattern Transfer", was accepted by <strong>ACL 2025 (Main Conference)</strong>!
-- *Oct, 2023*: &nbsp; 🎉🎉 My undergraduate research work, "Artificial Bee Colony Algorithm Based on Dimensional Memory Mechanism and Adaptive Elite Population for Training Artificial Neural Networks," was published in IEEE Access!
+- *Oct, 2023*: &nbsp; 🎉🎉 My undergraduate research work, "Artificial Bee Colony Algorithm Based on Dimensional Memory Mechanism and Adaptive Elite Population for Training Artificial Neural Networks," was published in <strong>IEEE Access</strong>!
 - *Sept, 2023*: &nbsp; 🎉🎉 We won third place in the Cross-platform Account Linkage Track of the 5th Communication Data Mining Competition!
 - *Sept, 2023*: &nbsp; 😎😎 I started my postgraduate journey at University of Science and Technology of China!
-- *Jun, 2023*: &nbsp; 😎😎 I graduated first in my class from Shandong University!
+- *Jun, 2023*: &nbsp; 😎😎 I graduated <strong>first</strong> in my class from Shandong University!
 - *May, 2023*: &nbsp; 🥳🥳 I participated in a research internship at the Beijing Research Institute of USTC!

 # 📝 Publications